phanindra-kid/phanindra-kid/README.md

-- 👋 Hi, I’m @phanindra-kid
+- 👋 Hi, I’m @phanindra-kid done my Ph.D. in Electrical Engineering
 - 👀 I’m interested in ...
 Design and Modeling of power electronic converters for various applications
 - 🌱 I’m currently learning ...
 Model based designs (automobile), python and simultions of EV
 - 💞️ I’m looking to collaborate on ...